-- Provider preventable conditions and health care acquired conditions - Inpatient hospital readmissions - Alien Emergency Medical (AEM) clients with claims not covered by AEM - Medical documentation lacking support for the level of the service/supply ordered and proper signatures.
-Frequent areas noted this past year: - Pharmacy and I.V. therapy (i.e., physician order, time, and initials of nurse administering medication, medication amount) - Medical/surgical supplies: usage not documented; length of time item used; billing beyond time used - Overbilling of time for surgery, recovery room, anesthesia, and observation room: medical documentation does not support time billed - Emergency room level: Level of care billed not supported by medical documentation or hospital criteria for emergency room level - o Medical chart missing or incomplete documentation - Diagnosis codes not appropriate for the documented treatment, etc. - Upcoding, unbundled codes, etc. - Billing the MCO for carved out services and being paid by fee-for-service (FFS) and the MCO. - Noncovered services: - o Personal care items (e.g., slippers, shampoo) - Take-home drugs - o Billing for radiology contrast material when patient does not meet Department of Social and Health Services (DSHS) medical guidelines for separate billing of contrast material - Purchase of crutches - o Callback charge
+- Provider preventable conditions and health care acquired conditions - Inpatient hospital readmissions - Billing ER visits that occur within 1 day of inpatient admission.
+DRG payment methodology requires all workup related to the DRG be included in the DRG payment. - Alien Emergency Medical (AEM) clients with claims not covered by AEM - Medical documentation lacking support for the level of the service/supply ordered and proper signatures.
+Frequent areas noted this past year: - Pharmacy and I.V. therapy (i.e., physician order, time, and initials of nurse administering medication, medication amount) - Medical/surgical supplies: usage not documented; length of time item used; billing beyond time used - Overbilling of time for surgery, recovery room, anesthesia, and observation room: medical documentation does not support time billed - Emergency room level: Level of care billed not supported by medical documentation or hospital criteria for emergency room level - Medical chart missing or incomplete documentation - Diagnosis codes not appropriate for the documented treatment, etc. - Upcoding, unbundled codes and services, etc. - Billing the MCO for carved out services and being paid by fee-for-service (FFS) and the MCO. - Noncovered services to include: - Personal care items (e.g., slippers, shampoo) - Take-home drugs - Billing for radiology contrast material when patient does not meet Department of Social and Health Services (DSHS) medical guidelines for separate billing of contrast material - $\circ \quad \text{Purchase of crutches}$ - Callback charge - Point of care testing (bedside nursing services)